osvathrobi/raspIBus/README.md

 TODO
 ----

-[*] Debug interface - Read and Write messages from connected car through IBUS - raspibusDebug.py
+[OK] Debug interface - Read and Write messages from connected car through IBUS - raspibusDebug.py

 [ ] CD Changer Emulator - Output custom information to the BoardMonitor through IBUS identified as the CD Changer

-[ ] Map input from steering wheel and car controls to events
+[OK] Map input from steering wheel and car controls to events

-[ ] Setup media player interface with input and output modules
+[OK] Setup media player interface with input and output modules

 Resources and External links